keymanapp/keyman/windows/src/README.md

 Type `make` to see build targets.
 Common build targets are:

-  `make build` <-- builds Keyman Desktop and Keyman Developer `make clean` <-- remove temporary files and build artifacts `make release` <-- makes a release of all Keyman Windows projects
+  `make build` <-- builds Keyman for Windows and Keyman Developer `make clean` <-- remove temporary files and build artifacts `make release` <-- makes a release of all Keyman Windows projects